thysultan/jsx.js/README.md

 # jsx.js

-An extendable fast jsx parser without regex.
+An extendable and lightweight jsx parser without regex

 - ~14kb minified
 - ~3 minified and gzipped